School days, school days…

 Mountain Education Charter High School is an evening, self-paced, public, high school that grants regular Georgia High School Diplomas.
 In addition to full-time students, they serve a population of students who take a class or classes part time and transfer the completed credit(s) back to the high school in which they are enrolled full time.
 MECHS has eighteen, 9th-12th grade sites throughout North Georgia that open year round and hold classes in the afternoon and evening, Monday-Thursday, from 4:00pm to 9:00pm.
 The curriculum is self-paced and mastery based, meaning that students progress through the course at their own pace, taking as much or as little time to satisfactorily complete the various course modules as is needed.
 As a result, no failing grades are given.
 Students work until they pass.
 The Cherokee County site is located at 6500 Putnam Ford Rd in Woodstock.

-- Chattahoochee Tech has eight campus locations serving six counties – Bartow, Cherokee, Cobb, Gilmer, Paulding and Pickens counties.
-There are more than 1.2 million people in our six-county service delivery area.
+- With eight campus locations serving six counties – Bartow, Cherokee, Cobb, Gilmer, Paulding and Pickens counties, there are more than 1.3 million people in CTC’s six-county service delivery area.

-- Chattahoochee Tech awards more than 70 certificates, diplomas, and associate degrees in 45 programs of study in the areas of Arts and Sciences, Business and Technical Studies and Health Sciences.
+- CTC awards certificates, diplomas, and associate degrees in over fifty programs of study in the areas of Arts and Sciences, Business and Technical Studies and Health Sciences.

-- Chattahoochee Tech Foundation awarded more than $60,000 in scholarships and grants to 56 students during the previous academic year.
+- The Chattahoochee Tech Foundation awarded more than $96,000 in scholarships and grants to 100 students during the previous academic year.

 Reinhardt University, Cherokee’s only comprehensive university grounded in the liberal arts, was founded in 1883.
 This dynamic university offers more than 40 graduate and undergraduate degree programs.
 Reinhardt’s vibrancy and growth align with the private college’s philosophy of personalized attention.
 Students, alumni and faculty refer to the “Reinhardt experience”, which is reflected in a favorite campus saying, “How you live your life is even more important than what you do for a living.”
 Reinhardt has a residential campus in Waleska, GA., which offers intercollegiate athletics, clubs, leadership positions, religious organizations, service projects and internships.
 An adult education program and a Police Academy in Alpharetta, GA, as well as selected program offerings in Marietta, Cartersville and Canton, GA, appeal to working adults and graduate students.
 These programs feature information and skills that can be applied immediately, as well as convenient classes, simplified registration and professors with extensive real world experience.